-As soon as you clip the lens, the dashboard designer opens with a step in the right-hand panel that represents the lens.
-The step should have the name Stage_1.
+- In the Query Label field, type Stage_1 and click Clip to Designer.
+As soon as you clip the lens, the dashboard designer opens with a query in the right-hand panel that represents the lens.
+The query should have the name Stage_1.

 - Drag the Stage_1 step from the right sidebar onto the canvas to recreate the bar chart.

-In Title, enter Current Product Pipeline by Stage.
+- In the Title field, enter Current Product Pipeline by Stage.

-- Give your dashboard the title of Product Pipeline USA, then click Save.
+- Give your dashboard the title of Product Pipeline USA, and then click Save.